mike-holcomb/FHIR-Nudge/README.md

   - **Example:** `GET /searchResource/Patient?name=john%20doe`

 If errors are encountered—such as unrecognized search parameters or invalid coded values—the proxy will respond with enhanced error messages and suggestions, including a reference subdocument outlining supported parameters for the queried resource.

 ---

+## Documentation

+- See [docs/AIX_ERROR_SCHEMA.md](docs/AIX_ERROR_SCHEMA.md) for a detailed description of the AI Experience (AIX) error schema used in FHIR Nudge error responses.
+This schema is designed to make FHIR errors more actionable and understandable for both humans and AI tools.

+---